-Our team of qualified Arborists come equipped with all the necessary skills and experience to ensure your trees and shrubs are maintained to the highest standards.
-Working to BS3998: 2010 Tree Work recommendations, our work and advice are based on sound Arboriculture knowledge and experience.
+Our teams of qualified Arborists come equipped with all the necessary skills and experience to ensure your trees and shrubs are maintained to the highest standards.
+Working to BS3998: 2010 Tree Work recommendations, our work and advice are based on a wealth of experience and Arboricultural knowledge.

-All of our staff are qualified to the correct NPTC/LANTRA certification and all work operations are carried out in line with LOLER (1998) & PUWER (1998) regulations.
+All our Arborists are qualified to the current NPTC/LANTRA certification and all work operations are carried out in line with LOLER (1998) & PUWER (1998) regulations.

 Ashlea offer a full range of Arboricultural services:

 Tree removal falls into two categories, felling and dismantling.
 The felling of trees is mainly carried out where there is no risk to the general public and to property.
 However, most trees we work on are situated in more enclosed environments, often growing over buildings and roads.
 In this case we take them down in sections with either the use of a cherry picker or with the use of lowering systems allow for a controlled and safe dismantle.

 Crown thinning involves removing some secondary branch growth to create a less dense crown.
 Normally all dead, dying and crossing branches are removed.
 Crown thinning can enhance a tree’s appearance by creating a more visually balanced crown.